cvdlab-projects/webdicom/WebDicomTaskDivision.md

 - Preamble
 - Case of study
 - Theoretical and practical analysis of openCV implementation (PACE)
-- Theoretical and practical analysis of mathlab implementation (FARRUGGIO)
+- Theoretical and practical analysis of matlab implementation (FARRUGGIO)

 ## Analysis of algorithms for block decomposition of images